People collaborating around a table — emotional and cognitive intelligence working together

 More so than IQ.
 EQ components - particularly self-awareness, empathy, and social skills - respond to deliberate practice, feedback, and therapy.
 Leadership development programs focused on EQ show measurable improvements over 6-12 months.

-Goleman's original 1995 claims that EQ matters more than IQ have not held up in all research.
-The effects of EQ on job performance are real but smaller than claimed in the popular version.
-Rigorous ability-based EQ tests show more modest predictive validity than Goleman's self-report measures suggested.
+Early claims that EQ matters more than IQ have not held up in all research.
+The effects of EQ on job performance are real but smaller than suggested in popular accounts.
+Rigorous ability-based EQ tests show more modest predictive validity than self-report measures implied.

 Which matters more for entrepreneurs?